Iolo-Jones/DiffusionGeometry/README.md

 # DiffusionGeometry
 The code for "Diffusion Geometry" (2024)

+The notebook **Introduction_to_DG** shows how to import and use some of the basic functions in diffusion geometry.

 Core source code:
 DiffusionGeometry contains all the main functions DG_classes defines a class structure for computing DG